Gentleman Usher: In the Royal Household

+Following the Restoration, King Charles II reconstituted the royal household in a manner 'conformable to the ancient Ordinances of our House'.
+A detailed set of regulations was published with regard to the many and various duties of the Gentlemen Ushers at this time, which ranged from having responsibility for apportioning rooms to those who were to lodge within the King's house, and 'know[ing] the King's mind when it shall please him to have any musick', to issuing the nightly call for the King's bed to be made, and having command of the King's barge and watermen.

+By the eighteenth century, the Bedchamber (which was under the authority of the Groom of the Stole, and beyond the remit of the Gentlemen Ushers) had supplanted the Privy Chamber as the monarch's private enclave, and an adjacent Drawing Room became the main place of assembly at Court (in place of the Presence Chamber).
+The Privy Chamber and Presence Chamber then became little more than gathering spaces for visitors, largely indistinguishable from one another.
+Nevertheless, both chambers retained their separate staff of Gentlemen Ushers, who (though no longer closely involved with the day-to-day routines of the monarch) continued to serve a practical role overseeing these spaces on a day-to-day basis.
+Under Queen Victoria the Gentlemen Ushers of the Privy Chamber were still said to be in regular attendance on the Queen: they had "the honour of conducting Her Majesty in the absence of the higher officers" and were "the sole attendants in the Closet and the Chapel".

+Over time, the role of the Gentleman Ushers became increasingly ceremonial and they exercised less supervision over the staff.
+In 1901, King Edward VII abolished the separate designations and began to appoint simply Gentleman Ushers in Ordinary.

 Present day

 Today an establishment of 10 Lady and Gentleman Ushers is maintained for attendance at royal events.
-Lady and Gentleman Ushers to The King are generally appointed from retired military officers with three representing the Royal Navy, four representing the Army and three representing the Royal Air Force.
+Lady and Gentleman Ushers to His Majesty The King are generally appointed from retired military officers with, currently, two representing the Royal Navy, four representing the Army and four representing the Royal Air Force.

-When on duty Ushers generally wear either service uniform with a brassard displaying the royal cypher or morning or evening dress, depending on the occasion.
+When on duty Ushers generally wear either Service uniform with a brassard displaying the royal cypher or morning or evening dress, depending on the occasion.
 They receive a modest honorarium for the upkeep of their orders of dress.

 Among their duties, they act as ushers at Royal Garden Parties and Investitures as well as on State occasions.
 At royal weddings, funerals, coronations and other large church services they may be called upon to lead royal and other important guests in procession before conducting them to their seats.
 Occasionally they may be called upon to attend an event (e.g. a memorial service) as the monarch's representative.

+The first Lady Usher of the Black Rod was appointed in 2017; the first Lady Usher in Ordinary was appointed in 2021.

-Ushers retire at 70, when they may become Extra Gentleman Ushers.
+Ushers retire at 70, when they may become Extra Lady or Gentleman Ushers.